DireClanMC/Thermos/README.md

 ![Java JDK v1.8][java]
 ![Spigot 1.7.10 Snapshot ][spigot]

-### What's Thermos?
+### What's ThermosX?
-Thermos is a fork of KCauldron, a craftbukkit forge server for Minecraft 1.7.10.
-After periods of inactivity on KCauldron's GitLab concerning major issues, Thermos was created to allow active members of the Minecraft coding community to optimize it and provide fixes in a timely manner.
+ThermosX is a fork of KCauldron and Thermos, a CraftBukkit-Forge server for Minecraft 1.7.10.
+After periods of inactivity on KCauldron's (and Thermos) GitLab concerning major issues, ThermosX was created to allow active members of the Minecraft coding community to optimize it and provide fixes in a timely manner.

-We hope to eliminate all issues with craftbukkit forge servers.
-In the end, we envision a seamless, low lag Thermos experience.
+We hope to eliminate all issues with CraftBukkit-Forge servers.
+In the end, we envision a seamless, low lag ThermosX experience.

 Advantages over KCauldron:
 + Lag-lowering optimizations
 + Better world protection (Forge stuff doesn't bypass Bukkit plugins!)
 + Many patches that KCauldron didn't get from Spigot
 + Dupe glitch fixes
++ Includes Spigot API to load plugins made for Spigot

 ## Installation